ozihler/teamsmells/chapters/The-Single-Point-of-Failure.md

 ## Edge cases - when is it ok?
 Specialized knowledge areas may require focused expertise, but even in these scenarios, sharing knowledge to avoid dependency on a single individual is crucial.

-## Questions and Indications to identify a Knowledge Hogger
+## Questions and Indications to identify a Single Point of Failure
 * Is there a reluctance to share knowledge or train others?
 * Has the team experienced a significant setback due to the absence of a specific team member?